Vets-Who-Code/windows-dev-guide/README.md

 nvm install --lts
 ```

-Install the current release of Node.js (for testing latest Node.js features and improvements, but more likely to have issues):
+Install the current release of Node.js (for testing the latest Node.js features and improvements, but more likely to have issues):

 ```sh
 nvm install node